 How can we improve public transport systems for persons with disabilities?

-Roads leading to terminuses should be made free of potholes and litter to avoid accidents for people who use wheelchairs and other moving assistive devices.
+Roads leading to terminuses should be made free of potholes and litter to avoid accidents for persons who use wheelchairs and other moving assistive devices.
 The portions of urban and inter-urban transport that are inaccessible to persons with disabilities can be reconstructed to accommodate easy passage.

 Customizing public service vehicles

 Another excellent way is to equip public service vehicles with assistive devices that make it easier for persons using wheelchairs to board the car.
-Such accommodations on the buses include accessible features such as a lift or ramp placed on the bus to help people with wheelchairs and other mobility devices to board without getting off or having people assist.
+Such accommodations on the buses include accessible features such as a lift or ramp placed on the bus to help persons with wheelchairs and other mobility devices to board without getting off or having people assist.

 It is placed as an extension under the entrance of the bus.
 A reader-board on the public service vehicle can be placed in clear writing to assist those who are deaf or have hearing impairments to access any spoken announcements or warnings.
 Audio announcements for upcoming terminuses or bus stops should be put in place to assist those affected by vision impairment and blindness.